topling/topling-dcompact/README-en_US.md

 property name | default value | explanation
 -------|------|---
-`allow_fallback_to_local`| false | Whether to allow fallback to local compact if distributed compact fails `hoster_root` | null | The root directory of the db, generally set the same as the `path` variable in DB::Open.
+`allow_fallback_to_local`| false | Whether to allow fallback to local compact if Distributed Compaction fails `hoster_root` | null | The root directory of the db, generally set the same as the `path` variable in DB::Open.
 `instance_name` | null | The db instance name, in a multi-tenant scenario, the CompactWorker node uses instance\_name to distinguish different db instances
 `nfs_mnt_src`   | null | NFS mount source
 `nfs_mnt_opt`   | null | NFS mount options
 `http_max_retry` | 3 | Maximum number of retries
-`overall_timeout` | 5 | In seconds, the time-out time for a single execution attempt of a single distributed Compact task from start to finish
+`overall_timeout` | 5 | In seconds, the time-out time for a single execution attempt of a single Distributed Compaction task from start to finish
 `http_timeout` | 3 | In seconds, the timeout time of the http connection.
 Under normal circumstances, timeout means an error `http_workers` | null | Multiple (at least one) http urls.
 Those starting with `//` will be skipped, equivalent to being commented out<br/>`//end_http_workers` at the end is for the `start_workers.sh` script and cannot be deleted
-`dcompact_min_level` | 2 | Distributed compact is used only when the Compact Output Level is greater than or equal to this value, and local compact is used when it is smaller than this value
+`dcompact_min_level` | 2 | Distributed Compaction is used only when the Compact Output Level is greater than or equal to this value, and local compact is used when it is smaller than this value

 ### 1.1 http_workers